elyosis/time-tracking-dash/README.md

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 It's done using CSS Grid for the main layout, and React to add the dynamic timeframe-switching functionality.

+A live version of the dash can be seen [here](https://time-tracking-dash-elyosis.netlify.app/).

 ## Overview

 ### The challenge